ArduPilot/ardupilot_wiki/common/source/docs/common-rally-points.rst

 The following should be considered when using Rally Points:

 #.
 If using a :ref:`geofence <plane:geofencing>`:
-   ensure the Rally Points you intend to use at your event are inside the geofence.
+   its HIGHLY recommended the Rally Points you intend to use at your event are inside the geofence.
 #.
 Make sure Rally Point altitudes are high enough to clear terrain and
    buildings.
 #.
 Because of the limited flash memory size on the APM hardware the